 How to fix Mac can't repair HFS+ hard drive?

 Data is always the most vital thing for us.
 The first thing is to back up data from corrupted HFS+ hard drive.
 If you don't make a backup before, at the moment, you are not allowed to copy and paste files from the drive.
 Fortunately, some professional data recovery tools can help you recover lost data when Mac can't repair HFS+ hard drive.

-1. Free download and install iBoysoft Mac Data Recovery.
+1. Free download and install iBoysoft Data Recovery for Mac.

-2. Launch iBoysoft Mac Data Recovery and choose the corrupted HFS+ hard drive.
+2. Launch iBoysoft Data Recovery for Mac and choose the corrupted HFS+ hard drive.

 3. Select the corrupted HFS+ hard drive and click "Next" to scan all lost files.

 3. Preview the scanning results, choose files we need, and click "Recover" to get them back.

 4. Have a check to ensure all lost files have been successfully recovered.

 Step 2: Repair the corrupted HFS+ hard drive with fsck command